Why UK PM Sunak axed part of high-speed rail link HS2

 Ballooning costs – started by the fallout from the 2008 financial crash and heightened by Brexit and COVID-19, have meant there is less money available for government spending, giving the UK prime minister the chance to pull the brakes.

-The original estimated budget for the project was approximately $45.5bn, but the budget overshot by more than $120bn and the completion date was pushed beyond 2040 from the initial 2016.
+The original estimated budget for the project was approximately $45.5bn, but the budget overshot to more than $120bn and the completion date was pushed beyond 2040 from the initial 2016.

 Project mismanagement, said Sunak, along with construction issues, rising costs have led to the delays.